srl-labs/vscode-containerlab/src/topoViewer/REFACTORING_PLAN.md

 Also update any imports within topoViewerAdaptorClab.ts itself to reflect its new location.
 ```

-### Step 2.3: Verify and Test
+### Step 2.3: Verify and Test ✅
 **Prompt:**
 ```
 After moving TopoViewerAdaptorClab:
-1. Run npm run compile to ensure no TypeScript errors
+1. Run npm run package to ensure no TypeScript errors
 2. Test both view and edit modes to ensure they still work
 3. Verify that YAML parsing and Cytoscape element generation work in both modes
 ```